sscargal/acpidiag/README.md

 - Python 3.6+
 - `acpidump`, `acpixtract`, and `iasl` binaries available in your PATH or specified via arguments.
 - Root privileges (for ACPI table access).
-- **Important:** This script expects the latest version of `acpidump` to be available.
+- **Important:** This script expects the latest version of `acpidump`, `acpixtract`, `iasl` to be available.
 The version packaged with most Linux distributions is often too old to work with CXL tables.
 For instructions on building the latest version from source, see:
   - [How to build acpidump from source and use it to debug complex CXL and PCI issues](https://stevescargall.com/blog/2025/08/how-to-build-acpidump-from-source-and-use-it-to-debug-complex-cxl-and-pci-issues/)

 ## References